 Before coming to Temple Beth El, Rabbi Weisman served Congregation Kol Ami in West Hollywood and Congregation Havurim in Temecula, California as their rabbinic intern.
 In addition to rabbinic ordination, he also earned a Master’s of Jewish Education from HUC-JIR, serving Congregation Or Ami in Calabasas, CA as the coordinator of the Mishpacha Family Education program.
 While in rabbinical school he worked as a chaplain intern at Childrens Hospital Los Angeles, was a teaching assistant at the Louchheim School of Judaic Studies at the University of Southern California and a group leader for NFTY in Israel.
 Rabbi Weisman was also repeatedly recognized by the faculty of HUC-JIR, who awarded him various academic prizes.

 Before entering rabbinical school, Rabbi Weisman served as an Education Fellow at the Goldring/Woldenberg Institute of Southern Jewish Life in Jackson, Mississippi, working with congregations across the South to develop their educational programming.
 A native of Chicago, he is an avid sports fan and ice hockey player.
 His wife Tami is a southern Californian and Jewish educator.
 They met during their first year of school at HUC-JIR in Jerusalem, where he was beginning his rabbinic studies and she her Master’s in Jewish education studies.
-Together they enjoy concerts and sporting events, wine tasting, walking their dog and most importantly, their young daughters Claire and Daphne.
+Together they enjoy concerts and sporting events, wine tasting, walking their dog and most importantly, their young daughters Claire, Daphne and Layla.